 I’m frustrated at my own weakness.
 I want to be an unstoppable force of justice, not someone who runs away, cries and disappears for three days.

-(Ableist) capitalism teaches us that fatigue is apolitical.
+Capitalism is ableist, and it teaches us that fatigue is apolitical.
 If you’re permissibly tired, it’s natural, everyone gets tired, you need some rest, take care of yourself!
-If you’re tired in a way or to an extent that interrupts production or inconveniences others, then you’re lazy, not trying hard enough and maybe just innately inferior.
+If you’re tired in a way or to an extent that interrupts production or inconveniences others, then you’re lazy, not trying hard enough, and maybe just innately inferior.
 How pitiful that your body is just so bad and useless — guess it’s time for you to disappear until you’re fixed!

 For people who aren’t tired all the time, it’s easier not to question where else exhaustion might come from.
 It’s easier to condemn fatigued people to a biological fate of exclusion than to resist cissexism, environmental racism, capitalism, and all the other forms of oppression that leave us so frequently burnt out.

 But I am exhausted all the time, and I’m sick of self care.
 I’m sick of having to spend time healing my wounds instead of mounting a resistance.
 I’m sick of fighting transphobia with tea and baths and sleep.
 Self care might help conserve my life and energy, but it won’t stop the onslaught.